HackBulgaria/Core-Java-1/19-ThreadsConcurrent/problems.md

 - Works (increments the integer)
 - Then calls `notify` on the monitor
 - Which fires the Thread B, which does the same

+### Implement a simple blocking queue.
+A blocking queue is just like a regular queue, with the difference that if someone calls `poll()` and the queue is empty, the call is blocked until somebody adds an element to the queue.
+After an element is added, the caller (the one who called `poll()`) gets unblocked and the `poll()` call returns.